 18. Almost 90% of businesses consider affiliate marketing very important or important in the grand scheme of things.

 There’s still so much to learn about this channel.
 But, thanks to years of network marketing statistics, we’re at a point when most merchants appreciate its all-encompassing ability to improve brand discovery, sales, and customer outreach to boot.

-15. Nearly 85% of merchants say that increased sales are the main benefit of affiliate marketing.
+19. Nearly 85% of merchants put increased sales as one of the main benefits of affiliate marketing.